carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

 >
 > > ## Solution
 > >
-> > This is the body of the solution.
+> > Because this is a timeline, the network is completely one-dimensional.
+> > We think any timeline would look like this.
 > >
 > > ~~~
-> > it may also include some code
+> > !twarc2 network raw_data/ecodatasci.jsonl output_data/ecodatasci_network.html
 > > ~~~
 > > {: .output}
 > {: .solution}